People Friendliness of the Neighborhood

 Alternatively, would you choose another neighborhood, often found in older parts of cities and towns in the US, and with greater frequency in newer developments in many cities?

-daily needs and a plaza provides a meeting place for the neighborhood.
+The residences are clustered around village centers where stores provide most daily needs and a plaza provides a meeting place for the neighborhood.

 Schools and parks are within walking and biking distance.
-To reach destinations that are farther away, transit is
+To reach destinations that are farther away, transit is available within just a ¼ mile walk.

 Each morning some residents of this neighborhood drive to work, but some take transit, walk and even ride bikes.
 Some residents enjoy a live/work place and don’t need to venture outside to get to work!
-Even the residents whose work is
+Even the residents whose work is farther away find their commute less congested because their neighbors are not all in their cars and there are several paths to leave the neighborhood.

 So think about it and consider these concepts when you choose your next home.

-Return to Our Opening page
+Return to our People Friendly Cities page